cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/README.md

 Contract deployed to address: 0x81c587EB0fE773404c42c1d2666b5f557C470eED
 ```

-If we go to the [Ropsten etherscan](https://ropsten.etherscan.io/) and search for our contract address we should able to see that it has been deployed successfully.
+If we go to the [Ropsten etherscan](https://ropsten.etherscan.io/) and search for our contract address we should be able to see that it has been deployed successfully.
 The transaction will look something like this:

 ![](https://static.slab.com/prod/uploads/7adb25ff/posts/images/4Ln0adP6-oGfBQYXc7OLBCZK.png)